Paul-J-Company/Systems-Design/README.md

   enabling organizations to optimize performance, scalability, and analytical capabilities throughout their infrastructure.
   Polystores embrace a hybrid approach, leveraging the strengths of different database technologies tailored to specific use cases.
 What is Infrastructure as Code (IaC)?
+  IAC is the practice of managing infrastructure in a declarative manner using code, rather than manually configuring it through a graphical user interface.
+  Declarative: The process of declaring your desired result and the system "learns" how to achieve it.
+  Imperative: The process of explaining every step to accomplish a desired result.
 What is Platform as a Service (PaaS)?
+  PaaS is an abstraction over infrastructure that runs applications and hosts stacks.
+  PaaS supports custom workflows to enable teams to function efficiently.
+  PaaS enables the introduction of new ways to build, run, and deploy apps easily.
+  PaaS allows underlying technology to be swapped out with no impact on teams.
 What is Zero Trust?
 What is a Microservice Application?
 What is a Monolithic Application?